Raud the Strong

 But Raud refused, saying he would never believe in Christ, and mocked Olaf's religion and deity.
 Olaf became incensed and said Raud should die a horrible death.
 The king ordered him to be bound to a beam of wood, with his face pointed upward, and a round pin of wood put between his teeth to force his mouth open.
 The king then ordered a snake to be put into Raud's mouth, but the snake would not go in.
-Olaf then ordered a drinking horn to be put into Raud's mouth, and forced the serpent to go in by holding a red-hot iron at the opening of the horn.
+Olaf then ordered either the hollow stalk of an angelica or his drinking horn to be put into Raud's mouth, and forced the serpent to go in by holding a red-hot iron at the opening of the horn.
 As a result, the snake crept into Raud's mouth and down his throat, and gnawed its way out his side and Raud died.

 Olaf seized Raud's gold and silver, weapons and many valuable artifacts.
 All the men who were with Raud were baptized, or, if they refused, were killed or tortured.
-The king also took the dragonship that Raud had owned, and steered it himself since it was a much larger than any ship that he had.
+The king also took the dragonship that Raud had owned, and steered it himself since it was much larger than any ship that he had.
+Using that as a model, he is said to have built his bigger famed ship Ormrinn langi, which he was using at the Battle of Svolder where he was defeated and by many sources presumed to have died.

-According to legend this is how the famous Viking ships got their distinctive shape.
+According to legend, this is how the famous Viking ships got their distinctive shape.

 Henry Wadsworth Longfellow dealt with the story of King Olaf and Raud the Strong in his Tales of a Wayside Inn (1863), Part First, The Musician's Tale; The Saga of King Olaf X. Raud the Strong.